AP Macro Unit Cheat Sheets

 Features of the tax and spending system that work to stabilize the economy automatically, without any new action from lawmakers.

-- Common examples include unemployment benefits and the income tax system
+- •Common examples include unemployment benefits and the income tax system

 Whiteboards

-Test your understanding with practice questions
+Test your understanding of 3.6